devops4me/safedb.net/CONTRIBUTING.md

 The pipeline steps defined in the Jenkinsfile are to

+- skip the build if the commit message has skip ci in it from version number update
 - use [Google Kaniko] to build this Dockerfile from this wiki base image
 - push the Dockerfile with the latest tag to this Dockerhub repository
 - create another pod to run the just-built devopswiki.co.uk image